keks/go-ipfs-colog/README.md

 go install . ./immutabledb/...
 ```

 The executable located in `cmd/ipfs-colog` is not done yet.
-That is also why the immutabledb for ipfs is not done yet.
+That is also why the immutabledb for ipfs is not build by default.

 ## Test
 Once successfully installed